 We define public interest work broadly.
 All graduates employed in full-time positions with legal services and other non-profit legal services organizations, and with local, county, state or federal governmental entities are eligible for our LRAP.
 A judicial clerkship is not qualifying employment.
 However, if after the completion of the clerkship, the graduate accepts employment in the public interest sector, he or she is encouraged to apply for LRAP.

 Single income household: $55,000

 A refundable student fee charged on each term bill will fund the LRAP.
 This fee is $25/semester for full-time students, $18.75/semester for part-time students.
 Other university funds have already been committed, and further funding is being sought.

-The salary cap will be determined by the committee, which includes student, faculty and staff representatives.
 All eligible applicants will receive a proportional share of the funds available in each awarding cycle.
 The LRAP program intends to contribute between 15-25% of the graduates' annual debt payment, and thus far has been able to exceed that amount.